MileHacker Logo

 Local Reads

 Local newspapers or tourism brochures (mostly in Chinese) provide current event information or local insights.
-Use a translation app to interpret.
-Often provide unique perspectives.
+Use a translation mobile app to interpret.
+Often offer special perspectives.

 Emergency & Medical Information